egilsoncabral/TDChallenge/README.md

 ### Executing

-To run the program, you will have two options, the first will be through the configuration of running your IDE, informing as the initialization parameter, the name of the phone file, for example:
+To run the program, you will have to the configurate of running on your IDE, informing as the initialization parameter, the name of the phone file, for example:

 ```
 arquivo_telefones.txt